Tenor-Inc/tenor-android-core/README.md

         }
     });
 ```
-ApiClient.getServiceIds(getContext()) will pass in all the required fields stored on the ApiClient as a mapped object.
+ApiClient.getServiceIds(getContext()) contains tge necessary info for API authentication and accurate content results.
-The only additional fields required are `limit` and `pos`:
+The only additional fields that need to be supplied are `limit` and `pos`:

 * `limit` (type `string`) - Fetch up to a specified number of results (max: 50).
 * `pos` (type `integer`) - Get results starting at position "value".
 Use "" empty string for the initial pos.